 COVID-19 Vaccinations at Trillium Health:

 There will be a short form to fill out and we'll ask you a few questions.
-Then we'll measure your oxygen and take your temperature.
 After the vaccination, we'll keep an eye on you for 15 minutes.
 Then we'll schedule your follow up appointment for the second dose.

-Please bring your insurance card and wear a mask.
+Please bring your insurance card, your ID, and wear a mask.

 The vaccination is free.

 No - you do not need insurance to get the vaccine.

 Trillium Health is a community health center whose mission is to promote health equity by providing affordable and extraordinary primary and specialty care, including for people of all backgrounds, regardless of income, sexual identity, race, or ethnicity.